patricksimpson/blog-gatsby/src/posts/new-mac-book-pros.md

 ### Mac OS

 Mac OS is fine.
-It does what I need it to do, mostly.
-Usually I am buying little 10 dollar apps here and there, but all in all it's pretty good.
+It does what I need it to do, most of the time.
+I feel like I am buying little 10 dollar apps here and there, but all in all it's pretty good.
 Though, I've been trying [developing on Linux](https://patricksimpson.me/developing-on-linux/) and can really see myself using it instead.
 Not much is missing... if anything important is missing, there's a workaround. ¯\_(ツ)_/¯

 ## Wrap Up